mvinayvenkatesh/LendingClubCaseStudy/README.md

 # Project Name
 This case study aims to give an idea of applying EDA in a real business scenario.
 In this case study, we will apply the EDA techniques towards developing a basic understanding of risk analytics in financial services and understand how data is used to minimise the risk of defaulting customers when financial institues lend money.

-This case study aims to identify patterns which indicate if a client has difficulty paying their instalments which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.
+This case study aims to identify patterns which indicate if a client has difficulty paying their installments which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.

 This will ensure that the consumers capable of repaying the loan are not rejected.
 Identification of such applicants using EDA is the aim of this case study.